-I know this is a fantasy football website, but sometimes I just feel like writing, even if it’s slightly off topic.
-Today is one of those days.
 There’s an old saying, you should never meet your heroes, because you’ll be disappointed.
 I never met Ryne Sandberg, but I wish I would have.
-I was one of many fans across the nation who watched him on tv and once in awhile in the stands at Wrigley Field.
+I was one of many fans across the nation who watched him on television and occasionally in the stands at Wrigley Field.
 I watched Ryne come up as a rookie.
-I saw The Sandberg Game on NBC’s Game of the Week on Saturday June 23, 1984.
+I saw “The Sandberg Game” on NBC’s Game of the Week on Saturday June 23, 1984.
 (The Game of the Week was a big deal back then.
-There wasn’t an internet and limited tv channels, so if a team was on that week, the entire country watched it).
-Ryne’s heroics from that game are indelibly imprinted on my brain.
-Bob Costas with the legendary call of both of Ryne’s home runs, which tied the game off former Cub and all-star relief pitcher, Bruce Sutter, twice!
+The internet didn’t exist, so the options for viewing sports were limited.
+Cable wasn’t as popular back then, so if your favorite team was on the Game of the Week, the entire country watched it).
+Ryne’s heroics from that game are indelibly imprinted in my brain.
+Bob Costas had the legendary call for both of Ryne’s home runs, which tied the game off former Cub and all-star relief pitcher, Bruce Sutter, twice!
 It featured Cub great of the past vs Cub great of the present, and Ryne won!

 -Mark Ringo